isomerpages/mindef-ndp2022/_about/stories.md

             <td style="width: 240px"><img src="/images/NDP22 Website About Stories 20May2022 10am4.jpg" alt="image"></td>
             <td>
                 <b>REDEFINING DANCE</b><br><b>Redeafination - Deaf Dance Crew</b>
-                <p>Redeafinition is a hip hop dance crew for the deaf.
+                <p style="margin-top: 0px">Redeafinition is a hip hop dance crew for the deaf.
 Grooving to
 the beat by sensing vibrations from music played at high volume is their modus operandi.
 Redeafinition aims to create a community to support deaf members, promote deaf awareness, and develop